- Search Graduate Jobs

 They got real nasty and replaced your shampoo and conditioner with red hair dye.
 They knew for a fact red clashes with your skin tone.
 Alright, Hitler, calm down!
 That’s taking things way-way too far.

 A household meeting is called.
-Attempts at compromise and mediation from the other housemates don't go to plan as your both as stubborn as a mule and refuse to corporate.
+Attempts at compromise and mediation from the other housemates don't go to plan as you're all as stubborn as a mule and refuse to corporate.

 There are no options left and someone’s got to go.
 You brought the fridge and the fridge homes the beer, so it trumps their washing machine every time (I mean you can always wash your clothes in the shower anyway) so off they go.
 Bye Felicia.